 NATIONAL FRUIT COCKTAIL DAY

-National Fruit Cocktail Day is observed each year on May 13th.
+If you’ve been celebrating the food holidays routinely, National Fruit Cocktail Day on May 13th may be a way to improve the calorie count.
 Many of us have childhood memories of a dish of fruit cocktail regularly served with a meal.

-The word “cocktail” in the name, does not refer to alcohol.
-The secondary definition of a cocktail is “An appetizer made by combining pieces of food, such as fruit or seafood.”
+Even though the word cocktail is in the name, fruit cocktail contains no alcohol.
+The term itself refers to a mixture and can be food or spirits.
+For example, the secondary definition of a cocktail is “An appetizer made by combining pieces of food, such as fruit or seafood.”

-In the United States, canned fruit cocktail is stipulated by the USDA to contain certain percentages of pears, grapes, cherries, peaches and pineapples.
+In the United States, the USDA stipulates that canned fruit cocktail must contain certain percentages of pears, grapes, cherries, peaches, and pineapples.

 NATIONAL CROUTON DAY